visualpharm/Lunacy/docs/index_updated.md

    <img   src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/text_tool_edit_1.png'>
  </p>

-Recolor, overlay, and text are the effects applied to the icon with the use of a toggle button.
+<b>Recolor</b>, <b>overlay</b>, and <b>text</b> are the effects applied to the icon with the use of a toggle button.
 You may combine the effects by setting the appropriate buttons.
 The rest of the effects (stroke, padding, background, circle, square) are applied with the use of the radio button.
-You may apply one of the effects at a time. <b>"No Effects"</b> disables all the effects in the radio group.
+You may apply one of the effects at a time. <b>No effects</b> disables all the effects in the radio group.

  <br>